Vegetarian Stuffed Artichoke Bottoms Recipe. Fish and Meat Variations

 14-16 large frozen artichoke bottoms, no need to thaw before using.

 2 teaspoons turmeric

 2 good pinches saffron

 Heat the oil in large skillet.
 In a food processor, coarsely grind the onion, garlic, celery, parsley and dill, and add to the skillet.
 Sauté the mixture until translucent.
-Add all but last ingredients, and mix thoroughly, adding a few drops water if necessary to form a thick paste.
+Add all but last ingredient, and mix thoroughly, adding a few drops water if necessary to form a thick paste.
 Fill the artichokes with the mixture, using it all up.
 Bring the cooking liquid ingredients to boil, and place the bottoms stuffing side up in the skillet.
 Reduce the flame to medium, and cook covered 20 minutes.
 Transfer the artichokes to a platter, and look at the liquid left in the skillet: if it is too thin reduce to thicken, and pour over the artichokes.
 Serve hot or at room temperature.